aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 In a NARROW projection, any [source field](#definitions) in the projection must be **replaced** by its associated [beacon field](#definitions).
-This allows for a smaller index, and so the server side filtering can be faster and cheaper; however, retrieval of the records that make it through the filtering will be slower.
+This allows for a smaller index, and so the server side filtering can be faster and cheaper; however, retrieval of the items that make it through the filtering will be slower.

 ### Writing

-Whenever a record is written, if a [source field](#definitions) is written then the [beacon field](#definitions) must also be written, which is of type "S" string and holds the [calculated](#beacon-calculation) value.
+Whenever an item is written, if a [source field](#definitions) is written then the [beacon field](#definitions) must also be written, which is of type "S" string and holds the [calculated](#beacon-calculation) value.

 It is an error to attempt to write an attribute starting with the [gazelle prefix](#gazelle-prefix).

-For a record with 10 attributes, 6 of which have beacons, a total of 19 or 20 attributes will be written
+For an item with 10 attributes, 6 of which have beacons, a total of 19 or 20 attributes will be written
  * the original 10 (at least 6 of which are encrypted)
  * 6 beacons